-The island of Eleuthera to the east of New Providence was the first of the Bahaman islands to be settled by Europeans.
+The island of Eleuthera to the east of New Providence was the first of the Bahaman islands to be settled by Europeans , in 1648.
 Adventurers from the English North American colonies traveled there seeking religious freedom and agricultural opportunities.

 The island of New Providence was first settled around 1656.
-Its principle town, Nassau was originally known as Charles Town.
+Its principal town, Nassau (named in honor William III of England, William III of Orange-Nassau) was originally known as Charles Town (named for Charles the II).
 The soils of New Providence were not as well suited to farming as Eleuthera, but it featured the best deep water harbor in the Bahamas.

 Britain officially claimed the Bahamas as an English colony in 1670, but was never very successful in exercising control over the holdings.
 With little government regulation, it became an ideal stop in the active trade (both legitimate and otherwise) in goods, sugar and slaves.

 During Queen Anne’s War or the Spanish War of Succession Letters of Marque issued by the English Crown encouraged the spread of privateering as a legal profession.
 With the Peace of Utrecht in 1713, and cessation of hostilities, privateers suddenly found themselves out of business…